CABLE-LSM/CABLE/documentation/docs/developer_guide/documentation_guidelines/index.md

 ???+ warning "No code changes please"

     Currently, the CABLE code under `src/` is only for documentation purposes.
 All code changes should go on the SVN repository.
 Any code change submitted in the GitHub repository will be discarded at this stage.
+Only changes to comments for documentation will be accepted.

 ## Other documentation
 Other documentation such as the User guide and Developer guide are located under the `documentation/docs/` folder.
 Each file corresponds to a page on the rendered documentation and each folder corresponds to a tab or a section.
 Folders and files are named very similarly to the sections and pages on the documentation website to help navigation when developing the documentation.